broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

 ## The Pipeline
 1. `GvsBulkIngestGenomes` workflow
    - For use with **non-control** samples only!
 To ingest control samples (required for running `GvsCalculatePrecisionAndSensitivity`), use the`GvsAssignIds` and `GvsImportGenomes` workflows described below.
+   - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
    - `GvsBulkIngestGenomes` performs the functions of both `GvsAssignIds` and `GvsImportGenomes` with a much more scalable design.
-   - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
-   - Additional detailed bulk ingestion documentation can be found [here](../gvs-bulk-ingest-details.md).
+Detailed bulk ingest documentation can be found [here](../gvs-bulk-ingest-details.md).
 1. `GvsAssignIds` workflow
    - For use with **control** samples only!
    - To optimize the GVS internal queries, each sample must have a unique and consecutive integer ID assigned.
 Running the `GvsAssignIds` will create a unique GVS ID for each sample (`sample_id`) and update the BQ `sample_info` table (creating it if it doesn't exist).
 This workflow takes care of creating the BQ `vet_*`, `ref_ranges_*` and `cost_observability` tables needed for the sample IDs generated.